sunsided/kalman/sine-match/README.md

 that is, the state vector consists of frequency, phase, amplitude and offset.

+## Constraints

 Constraints are incorporated after the transformation of the sigma points as described in *Constrained State Estimation Using the Unscented Kalman Filter* (Kandepu, Imsland and Foss, 2008).

 ## Performance

-Performance of the filter varies from largely successful matches (shown below) to total failures, suggesting that either the observations are not enough or the process/measurement noise parameterization is sub-par.
+Performance of the filter varies from largely successful matches (shown below) to total failures, suggesting that either a larger amount of states needs to be observed or the process/measurement noise parameterization is sub-par.

 ### Signal vs. output estimate